Ben Simmons Reportedly Steering Clear Of Kendall Jenner During NBA Playoffs

 The source adds that Ben Simmons doesn’t want there to be any headlines about him going out with Kendall Jenner and not focusing on the games.
 He also wants his teammates to know he’s completely determined to win.

-Meanwhile, Ben is reportedly aware that some fans believe in the “Kardashian curse,” which is a rumors that once a Kardashian or Jenner woman gets involved with a man their career takes a nosedive.
+Meanwhile, Ben is reportedly aware that some fans believe in the “Kardashian curse,” which is a rumor that once a Kardashian or Jenner woman gets involved with a man, their career takes a nosedive.

 If Kendall Jenner is going to Drexel basketball games with Ben Simmons, it really must be true love https://t.co/x28Rvroqqb pic.twitter.com/soUPsNEA2q